Texas Truck Driver Negligence Attorneys

 Truck Operator Negligence – Inaccurate Reporting

-Because driver fatigue and poor maintenance are common causes of trucking accidents, truck drivers are required to keep logs detailing their hours of driving, hours in the sleeper berth, and maintenance of the vehicle.
-As experienced truck accident lawyers in San Antonio, we review the driver logs and compare them to the factual evidence we have retrieved to determine if logbooks were falsified.
+Because driver fatigue or poor maintenance are common causes of trucking accidents, truck drivers are required to keep logs detailing their hours of driving, hours in the sleeper berth and maintenance of the vehicle.
+As experienced truck accident lawyers, we review the driver logs and compare them to factual evidence we have retrieved to determine if log books were falsified.

 - Was the driver actually sleeping when in the sleeper berth?

 - Was the driver accounting for other manual labor done prior to driving, such as loading the truck?